 This allows for a more natural option while still maintaining a high SPF.

-Plus vegetable oils have ingredients that are antioxidant and nourishing to the skin, so it provides added value.
+Plus, vegetable oils have ingredients that are antioxidant and nourishing to the skin, so they provide added value.

 Opt for physical sunscreens and also wear UPF clothing and hats (Ultraviolet Protection Factor).